oracle/graalpython/doc/JYTHON.md

     type(org.antlr.v4.runtime) # => module
     org.antlr.v4.runtime.Token

+The downside of this is that everytime an import fails (and there are many speculative imports in the standard library), we ask the Java classloader to list currently available packages and traverse them to check if we should create a Java package.
+This slows down startup significantly.

 ## Interacting with Java objects

 Once you get hold of a Java object or class, interaction in both modes works